Insensitivity to sample size

-Insensitivity to sample size is a cognitive bias that occurs when people judge the probability of obtaining a sample statistic without respect to the sample size.
-For example, in one study subjects assigned the same probability to the likelihood of obtaining a mean height of above six feet [183 cm] in samples of 10, 100, and 1,000 men.
-In other words, variation is more likely in smaller samples, but people may not expect this.
+Insensitivity to sample size is a cognitive bias where people estimate the probability of obtaining a sample statistic without considering the sample size.
+For example, in one study, subjects assigned the same probability to the likelihood of obtaining a mean height of above six feet [183 cm] in samples of 10, 100, and 1,000 men.
+In fact, variability is more likely in smaller samples, the law of small numbers, but people generally do not understand this.